In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction: Fairness

 \subsubsection{Calibration}

-As Figure \ref{fig:calib_arnold_nca} shows, the Arnold NCA raw score does not satisfy monotonic calibration for race or gender groups.
-The score approximately satisfies group calibration for race (excluding the ``Other'' group) for all score values except for 13, and approximately satisfies group calibration for gender for all score values less than 11.
-The reason why higher Arnold NCA raw scores fail the calibration definitions may be that there are few individuals with higher scores in the data set , thus making the results less stable.
+Figure \ref{fig:calib_arnold_nca} shows that the Arnold NCA raw score approximately satisfies monotonic and group calibration for race and gender on lower values of the risk score (i.e., scores less than 10) and except for the ``Other'' group.
+There are fewer individuals with high Arnold NCA scores (e.g., 12 or 13) in the dataset, leading to higher variance in predictions, which may be why higher Arnold NCA raw scores fail the calibration definitions.
 Interestingly, we found that the scaled version of Arnold NCA fully satisfied monotonic and group calibration, but had slightly worse predictive performance.
 EBM and RiskSLIM both satisfy monotonic calibration and group calibration for all gender and race groups (excluding the ``Other'' group).